Brad Pitt Is Not Living In A ‘Sober House’ Amid Kate Hudson Rumors [Debunked]

 Brad Pitt and Angelina Jolie parted ways in September after Jolie filed for divorce and requested she be granted with full physical custody of their six children, Maddox, 15, Pax, 13, Zahara, 12, Shiloh, 10, and twins Vivienne and Knox, 8.
 At the time, a source told TMZ that the 41-year-old actress was concerned about her estranged husband‘s alleged use of alcohol and marijuana.

-Although Brad Pitt does spend time at an “ultra-private California retreat,” the home that the National Enquirer labeled as a “sober house” is actually a residence owned by the actor in Santa Barbara.
+Although Brad Pitt does spend time at an “ultra-private California retreat,” the home that The National Enquirer labeled as a “sober house” is actually a residence owned by the actor in Santa Barbara.
 As fans may recall, Brad Pitt and Angelina Jolie owned numerous homes during their marriage, including places in France, New Orleans, New York City and Los Feliz.

 “It’s been a huge lifestyle change, but [Brad Pitt]’s snuffed out the weed for good.
 He’s swapped joints for juicing, and beers for bike rides with buddies.
 He’s left the sins of the city behind for fresh sea air and a new start!” the false report continued.
 “His friends are keeping an eye on him and making sure he doesn’t get bored or lonely.”